PrefectHQ/prefect-email/README.md

 Below is a walkthrough on saving block documents through code.

-3. Click "+ Create new secret key".
-4. Copy the generated API key.
-5. Create a short script, replacing the placeholders (or do so in the UI).
+Create a short script, replacing the placeholders.

 ```python
 from prefect_email import EmailServerCredentials